DIDSR/VIGILANT/docs/source/index.rst

 ========

 VIGILANT is a measurement toolkit for performance assessment of adaptive AI.
-The three included measurements -- *learning*, *rentention*, and *potential* -- help to disentangle performance changes due to model adaptations from those caused by changes in environment.
+The three included measurements -- *learning*, *retention*, and *potential* -- help to disentangle performance changes due to model adaptations from those caused by changes in environment.

 This toolkit is designed to be used with adaptive AI developed in a sequential modification paradigm.
 It is expected that there are multiple sequential versions of the AI model, each with a corresponding evaluation dataset.
 The input to this tool is the performance of every version of the model, evaluated on every version of the evaluation dataset.